ChargePi/ChargePi-go/ReadMe.md

 # ⚡ ChargePi-go

-⚡ChargePi is an open-source Raspberry Pi 4 based ⚡Charging Point🔌 project, which supports multiple EVSEs and simple
+⚡ChargePi is an open-source Raspberry Pi 4 based ⚡Charging Point🔌 project, which supports multiple EVSEs and simple connectors🔌.
+You can also add an RFID/NFC reader and a display to the Charging Point.
+It is configurable, simple to make and uses off-the-shelf hardware.

-connectors🔌.
-A charging connector🔌 consists of a WS281x RGB 🚥 LED strip, a relay and a power meter.
+A connector🔌 consists of an indicator (🚥 RGB LED strip), a relay and a ⚡ power meter.
 The client is written in Go and requires installation of a few C libraries.

-ChargePi client can be deployed/run in multiple ways:
+ChargePi-go client can be deployed/run in multiple ways:

 - standalone
 - Docker 🐳 by building the image and running the container
-- Docker-compose with SteVe Central System and Watchtower (**recommended for dev/testing only**)
+- Docker-compose with SteVe Central System and Watchtower (**recommended for testing only**)
 - Docker-compose (client only)

 ## 🔌 Charge point specifications